google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 ### Icon

-The "icon" option is essentially a small image you can show next to the title and body text.
+The `icon` option is essentially a small image you can show next to the title and body text.

 In your code you just need to provide a URL to the image you'd like to load.